Students of this specialization, like all MEM students, are strongly encouraged to complete the MEM Foundations courses1

 Students must take at least 3 electives from at least two of the following bins (although your advisor can approve alternative, appropriate courses)

 B. Climate/Environmental Change

 All students are required to complete a Capstone Project, which involves the directed study and analysis of a particular question or problem in the human dimensions of Environmental Management.
 The Capstone Project is undertaken in the third or fourth semester, and is often based on data gathered in the course of research or an internship during the summer after the first year, in addition to integrating knowledge, methodological approaches, and interpretive techniques gained from courses taken during the earlier stages of the MEM.
 The topic of a Capstone Project is typically chosen by the student with input from the student’s advisor.
 A Capstone Project may involve writing a management plan for a client such as a government agency or NGO; and/or it may involve writing a paper suitable for publication in a scientific journal.
 All Capstone Projects have at least three deliverables: (i) a brief project proposal submitted by the third week of the semester; (ii) a mid-semester progress report; and (iii) a final written report.
 An extended abstract describing the project will be published on the School’s new Student Research Database.
 The Capstone Project may be carried out during a Capstone Course, an Independent Study, or one of the advanced seminars (e.g., 862b, 869b, 965b) designed for this purpose.

-Specialization Faculty: Robert Bailis, Carol Carpenter, Ben Cashore, Susan Clark, Amity Doolittle, Paul Draghi, Gordon Geballe, John Grim, Karen Hébert, Karen Seto, Kalyanakrishnan ‘Shivi’ Sivaramakrishnan, Mary-Evelyn Tucker, and Harvey Weiss.
+Carol Carpenter, Ben Cashore, Susan Clark, Amity Doolittle, Paul Draghi, Justin Farrell, Gordon Geballe, John Grim, Robert Mendelsohn, Karen Seto, Kalyanakrishnan ‘Shivi’ Sivaramakrishnan, Mary-Evelyn Tucker, John Wargo, Harvey Weiss.